Liston Bochette: Sports

 Bochette is the founding President of the Puerto Rico National Olympians Association and assisted over one hundred countries develop their Olympians Associations.
-World Olympians Association He founded the Puerto Rico national federations for Badminton, Canoe and Kayak.
+World Olympians Association He founded the Puerto Rico national federations for Badminton, Canoe and Kayak, and Modern Pentathlon.
 Bochette has been an executive officer of the University of Florida Track and Field Alumni Association (UFTFAA).
 Bochette also serves on the UIPM Pierre De Coubertin Committee for the promotion of Olympism and its core values.

 Art

-Bochette is best known for his drawings and paintings but also works in sculpture, stained glass, film, dance, and literature.
-In 1996 he was named the International Sports Artist of the Year by the United States Sports Academy and later served on the institutions Board.
-He was responsible for designing branding logos at the University of Florida and served as the Director of the Olympic sports museum in Puerto Rico and was the co-founder along with four-time Olympic Gold medalist Al Oerter as the Director for the Art of the Olympians.
+Bochette is best known for his drawings and paintings but also works in sculpture, stained glass, film, dance, poetry, and literature.
+At the 1992 Barcelona Olympic Cultural Festival he was awarded a gold medal for painting and drawing.
+In 1996 he was named the International Sports Artist of the Year by the United States Sports Academy and later served on the institution's Board of Trustees.
+He was responsible for designing branding logos at the University of Florida and served as the inaugural Director of the Olympic Sports Museum in Puerto Rico.
+Together with four-time Olympic Gold medalist Al Oerter he cofounded the Art of the Olympians Museum.
 Bochette is a consulting partner for Arnold Entertainment and film productions.
 He has been a key note speaker at the International Children's Art Olympiad held in Washington DC.
 He holds workshops for the creative development of creativity in children and adults around the world.
 He has exhibited in Osaka, Monte Carlo, Athens, New York, and other major cultural capitals.
-His art is in a number of private collections world wide.
+His art is in a number of private collections worldwide.
+He was commissioned by the University of Indiana to create and install a series of campus monuments.
+Bochette was presented a distinguished service award for culture in the Czech Republic (2023) and inducted in the Fédération Internationale Cinéma Télévision Sportifs Hall of Fame (2024).
+He also serves on the Santo Domingo Film Festival Board.

 Public Service

-Bochette, with colleagues, set up the Al Oerter Center for Excellence and serves on the Board of the Uncommon Friends Foundation (Thomas Edison and Henry Ford et. al).
+Bochette assisted in setting up the Al Oerter Center for Excellence and serves on the Board of the Uncommon Friends Foundation (Thomas Edison and Henry Ford et al.).
 He has Chaired the Olympian Foundation since its inception.
-Bochette has worked in on camera broadcast with major networks including Telemundo.
-He has addressed meetings at the United Nations and served as an appointed and an elected official in government with distinction as Councilman and Mayor Pro Tem for the City of Fort Myers, Florida.
+Bochette has worked on camera broadcast with major networks including Telemundo as well as appearing on CBS, NBC, and CNN.
+He has addressed meetings at the United Nations as well as being a delegate to the White House on Olympic issues.
+Bochette has served as an appointed and an elected official in government with distinction as Councilman and Mayor Pro-Tem for the City of Fort Myers, Florida.
+He has served on the Florida League of Cities State Finance and Economic Development Committees.
+He is a fiscal conservative who fully supports the arts, education, and the environment.
+He created the Environmental Committee, and also liaisons with the Historical Preservation, Art, Beautification, and Bike / Pedestrian Committees.
+He serves on the Lee County Tourism Council and is a speaker on tourism development for the State of Florida.
+In addition has lectured around the world in locations such as Cairo, St. Petersburg, Tokyo, London.